-- Retention in the program is based on the following performance standards in this "critical content course": a grade of B- in 103-level language course. - Transfer into the program from another program within the College is based upon the following performance standards in these "foundation courses": a grade of B in the first 100-level language course taken. - Graduation requires a GPA of 2.0 in courses for the program and earning a minimum grade of B- in 103-level language course.
+- Retention in the program is based on the following performance standards in these "critical content courses": a grade of B- in 103-level language course and in INT 200 International Studies: Processes, Themes, Issues. - Transfer into the program from another program within the College is based upon the following performance standards in this "foundation course": a grade of B- in the first 100-level language course taken. - Graduation requires a GPA of 2.0 in courses for the program and a minimum grade of B- in 103-level language course and in INT 200 International Studies: Processes, Themes, Issues.